 Meanwhile, style awaited: look and feel could also be employed to broadcast my magazine’s mission to viewers.
 I examined periodicals, deconstructing the way their visuals affected my interpretation of their subject matter.

 As I outlined a table of contents and searched for articles to populate it, I quickly became aware that this would be an exercise of what not to include: there was just too much intriguing information out there waiting to be reported.
 I assigned my magazine issue a theme to help filter and channel the content.
 The notion of perspective was flexible enough in its differing interpretations to be taken several directions.
 Meant metaphorically, it alluded to critical thinking by way of examining ideas from various view points to arrive at an informed understanding; this complemented my magazine’s mission perfectly.
+I wanted anyone to be able to crack open Curiosity without any pre-requisites and take away a nugget of new understanding, so I carefully chose articles that avoided delving too deep into esoteric topics, and in some cases I edited the text to fill gaps in knowledge that my readers might have.

 Once I’d sorted my selected articles into the sections I’d referenced in my mission statement, I explored how to visually convey each category and the full breadth of ideas it represented.